 COVID-19 Safe Research

-Foremost researchers should continue to follow the directives and advice provided by authorities and the Vice-Chancellor in his regular updates and posted to the Staff Hub.
+Researchers should continue to follow the directives and advice provided by authorities and the Vice-Chancellor in her regular updates and posted to the Staff Hub.

 The risks posed by COVID-19 to vulnerable groups should be considered, as should the potential for members of groups not typically considered vulnerable to be regarded as such due to the risks posed to them by the COVID-19 virus.

 Additionally, the safety measures required to ensure face to face research activities are carried out in a COVID-19 safe manner will need to be detailed in any application to the HREC.
 These may include but are not limited to: